 Find your story to attract the right people

 The simplest place to start is to ask yourself: why?
 Why are you doing what you’re doing as a company?
 What is your driving force, mission, vision and purpose?
-Once you have that figured out, you need to package it and put it out there, so you can attract the right type of employee.
+Once you have that figured out, you need to package it and put it out there through various digital channels and through SEO, so you can attract the right type of employee.
 After all, if you start out by showing potential candidates exactly what you’re about, you are more likely to find the type of person who will naturally engage and fit into your culture.
-This in turn will result in better retention rates, which is just all around good for everyone.
+This in turn will result in better retention rates, which is just all-around good for everyone.

 Realise that purpose comes in many guises

 Yes, Millennials want to be engaged, but they don’t expect the purpose-driven life to fall into their laps.
 They’re willing to work for it.
 You just have to give them the platform to communicate what they need in order to find that purpose within your organisation.
 Not everyone has to be a trauma nurse to feel that they are making a difference in the world.
 Perhaps employees would like to be involved in cross-skilling with other departments to share their knowledge, or maybe they’d like to pitch an idea about a collaboration with a cause they admire.
 Open the floor to discussions and get the info straight from the horse’s mouth.